shubhamkumar27/Django-Visitor-Management-System/README.md

 This is a simple web application which can be used for managing meetings and visitor details.
 It can keep track of all the meetings and can send emails and sms to host and visitor about their meeting details.

-Being a web application it also serves as an organisation's official website where other people can visit and get more information about the organisation.
+Being a web application **It also serves as an organisation's official website** where other people can visit and get more information about the organisation.

 #### This project is made by keeping a healthcare organisation in mind.
 Though it can be modified for any organisation.